codemonk-digital/vue-responsiveness/README.md

 <a href="https://circleci.com/gh/andrei-gheorghiu/vue-responsiveness/tree/main"><img src="https://circleci.com/gh/andrei-gheorghiu/vue-responsiveness/tree/main.svg?style=svg" alt="CircleCI" /></a>
 <a href="https://makeapullrequest.com"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square" alt="PRs Welcome"/></a>
 </p>
-Tiny plugin ( in size - <code>~1 kB</code> gzipped - and runtime resource consumption), for managing responsiveness intervals in Vue3.

-I wanted something very easy to use, light as a feather.
+Tiny plugin for working with responsiveness intervals, focused on
+ - ease of use
+ - runtime performance.

 To be fair, I am a bit obsessed with both performance and ease of use.
 If curios, scroll down to [How it works](#how-it-works).

 ### Installation